Victorian-Girl/Digital_Clock/README.md

-Digital CLock whit option for changing the colors of the clock.
+Digital CLock with option for changing the colors of the clock.

 Little programme made in my fist year of learning python, and Tkinter.